Read more in our article about the first years of the department in "Etmol" (Yad Ben Zvi) journal, Vol. 220, pp. 29-32, 2012 (in Hebrew).

 Prof. Shlomo Brezhnitz (Haifa University) relates, "…[About] Prof. Kugelmass's role, it should be clarified that the probability of establishing a serious department with an emphasis on empirical research was close to zero… Sonny [Kugelmass] had to fight like a lion for many years in order to ensure that the scientific way of thinking would be the one that would be reinforced.
 To his credit, psychology in Israel has reached the special, prestigious status that is like no other in the world!!! … In order to do justice to history, it is important to emphasize this in a clear and unequivocal way.”

 From the outset, the demand for studies in the department was very high and so the department introduced difficult entrance exams ("Concourse") to choose from its many candidates.
 During the first few years, fewer than 20 students were accepted each year.
-The students in the very first class, which started in 1957, included Amos Tversky, Amnon Rapaport, Shlomo Brezhnitz and Emanuel Donchin – all of whom became important researchers in different areas of psychology.
-Other students in the first class included Tamar Swedovski (later on Breznhitz and afterwards Kron) and Rami Bar-Giora, two of the veteran clinical educators in Israel.
+The students in the very first class, which started in 1957, included Amos Tversky, Amnon Rapaport, Shlomo Breznits and Emanuel Donchin – all of whom became important researchers in different areas of psychology.
+Other students in the first class included Tamar Swedovski (later on Breznits and afterwards Kron) and Rami Bar-Giora, two of the veteran clinical educators in Israel.

 Class picture, March, 1967.
 Taken across from the Levy Building in Givat Ram.
-Among those photographed: Prof. Yeshayahu Leibovitch, and the young instructors, the future department chairs: Dr. Shlomo Breznitz, Dr. Yisrael Lieblich, Dr. Charlie Greenbaum
+Among those photographed: Prof. Yeshayahu Leibovitch, and the young instructors, the future department chairs: Dr. Shlomo Breznitz, Dr. Israel Lieblich, Dr. Charlie Greenbaum

 From football matches to Nobel prize